بررسی شبکه عصبی فوریه مبتنی بر ترانسفورمرها بهمنظور پیشبینی شاخص FDSD (مطالعه موردی: استان ایلام)

 عنوان مقاله [English]

-An Investigation of Transformer-Based Fourier Neural Network for FDSD Index Prediction (Case Study: Ilam Province)
+Investigation of a Transformer-Based Fourier Neural Network for FDSD Index Prediction in Ilam Province

 نویسندگان [English]